-If you bring home your new car and discover that it has a major flaw, the biggest question you’ll need to answer is whether or not you have a warranty.
-If you have a warranty, you’ll probably be covered — though it depends on the exact defect or flaw.
-Most warranties only cover parts that are designed to last the life of the car (such as suspension parts, engine parts and electronics) and not items that wear, such as brakes or tires.
+If you bring your new car home and discover it has a major flaw, the first question you’ll need to answer is whether or not you have a car warranty.
+If you have a warranty, you have a decent chance the problem will be covered, depending on the defect or flaw.
+Most warranties cover parts designed to last the car’s life, such as suspension parts, engine components, and electronics.
+Generally, warranties do not cover items that wear down, like brake pads or tires.

-If you’ve discovered a severe flaw in an as-is car, you’re generally at the mercy of the dealership or private owner who sold you the vehicle.
-Technically, the dealership or private owner has no legal obligation to help you out — and that means they might simply tell you they’re sorry, but this is the kind of risk you run when you buy a used car as is.
+If you’ve discovered a severe flaw in an as-is car, you’re at the mercy of the dealership or private owner who sold you the vehicle.
+The dealership or the individual has no legal obligation to help you.
+After all, you knowingly agreed to purchase the car without a warranty or service contract.
+This result is the risk you run when you buy a used car as-is.

-However, some private sellers may feel bad and give you some money back to fix the issue, and some dealers may not want to risk damage to their reputation, leading them to offer you a goodwill gesture in the form of financial compensation or reduced labor charges to fix the problem.
-But they generally don’t have to do this, and you can’t count on it.
-Find a used car for sale near you
+However, some private sellers may feel responsible and give you some money back to fix the issue.
+Additionally, some dealers don’t want to risk damaging their reputation, leading them to offer you a goodwill gesture.
+They might provide financial compensation or offer reduced labor charges to fix the problem.
+However, they don’t have to do this, and you can’t count on receiving any sympathy, cooperation, or relief.

 - Buying a Used Car: Should You Consider a Car With an Engine Replacement?